guscastles/getting-and-cleaning-data/CodeBook.md

 To run the whole project use function run_project, with no parameters required

 ## The Modified Field Names
+From the original dataset, the columns *subject* and *activity* were added, as described above.

 The bands energy measurements were especially renamed to reflect the axis to which they beloged.
 This was achieved by adding the suffixes "_x", "_y", and "_z" accordingly.

 - subject